Huge Vaccine Wastage By States Till April 11, Most In Tamil Nadu: RTI

-As several states report a vaccine shortage, an RTI reply has revealed that of the total doses sent to states since India began inoculating people against Covid, 23 per cent was wasted till April 11.
+As several states report a vaccine shortage, an RTI reply has revealed a huge waste of doses since India began inoculating people against Covid in mid-January.

 Tamil Nadu reported the highest waste - 12.10 per cent, followed by Haryana (9.74%), Punjab (8.12%), Manipur (7.8%) and Telangana (7.55%).